A group of professors have created the #Charlestonsyllabus to illustrate the histories of faith, race, and violence that collided in a mass murder.

 The creators of WeShelter “don’t want people to stop at tapping the button.”

 A new study also suggests it started much earlier than you might think.

-A round-up of the best stories on cities and urbanism we've come across in the last 7 days.
+A roundup of the best stories on cities and urbanism we've come across in the last seven days.

 The very states where candidates are running on “family values” platforms have more single-parent families than anywhere else.